 - You don’t need to own a home just because you’re married

-- But if you plan on starting a family
+- But if you do plan on starting a family in the near future

-Why do newlyweds have this mentality?
+Why do newlyweds and newlyweds-to-be have this must-own mentality?
 Is it the seriousness of marriage, or the need for a solid foundation to begin raising a family?
-While I get that to some extent, one shouldn’t buy a home simply because of a recent or upcoming marriage.

-You should buy a home when you have found the right property and are financially secure to go through with the purchase.
+You should buy a home when you have given it a lot of thought, done your due diligence, and are financially secure to go through with the purchase.

-And when you’ve actually taken the time to determine if homeownership is for you.
+Married or not, one must take the time to determine if homeownership is for them.
 Guess what?
 It’s not for everyone.
-Not everyone wants the responsibility, or has interest in owning their own home or condo.

 There’s also the question of home prices, which are pretty sky-high at the moment.
-One should always take the time to consider the current state of the market.
+One should always take the time to consider the current state of the real estate market too.

 - A wedding can be hard on a couple’s finances

-Additionally, you’ll probably have lots of expenses related to the wedding, so it might be tough to come up with the minimum down payment on the home purchase.
+Additionally, you’ll probably have lots of expenses related to the wedding and subsequent honeymoon, so it might be tough to come up with the minimum down payment on the home purchase.

 - Once you’re married (and before)